The difference between pages, posts and landing pages on a website

 A landing page is to promote a specific service, product, offer or email sign-up.

-When you create a landing page usually is to promote something specific and even your target is specific.
+When you create a landing page, usually it is to promote something specific.
 Following with the shoe store sample.
-Let’s say that you have a new line of shoes for businessmen, you could create a landing page where you will target business men of certain age, probably give them a special discount by purchasing those shoes in the following by using a promotional code.
+Let’s say that you have a new line of shoes for businessmen, you could create a landing page where you will target business men of certain age.
+You can also give them a special discount by purchasing those shoes by using a promotional code.

 They normally are private.

 What you are promoting is usually for a specific target according to the last point, right?
 So, because of this, normally these pages are private, and your target will get them through an email or text campaign, or even social media.
 The idea is that this leads will fill exclusive by being part of this promotion and will encourage them to become customers.

 Landing pages normally won’t have navigation links to other pages or posts, because you want your target to focus on your offer and promotion.
 The other reason is that, when you are using a professional marketing strategy, you want to measure the response of the promotion, so it’s better if you isolate that page.

 Some webmasters add anchor navigations to their pages, giving the visitor an easy way to reach a section on that page.
 On our next article we will talk about sections, columns and rows, that will help you understand the structure of all pages on a website.
 This will be important for website owners that would like to update their website themselves, and if you are getting a website with Plitz, you will find that our builder uses these terms.

 Grow your email list, and if you have the option on your CRM, grow your text system list.